 - Austronesian languages are dominant in Madagascar

 The first 3 language groups consist of the most spoken languages in the continent of Africa.
 Smaller language families like Ubangian and the Austronesian and Indo-European language families are commonly spoken in select areas within and outside the continent.
+Among these languages, we can find some of the oldest languages on the globe that are still spoken.

 1. Afro-Asiatic Languages